-- 6.110.
+6.110.
 Provision should be made for maintenance of hot cell components, if a hot cell exists.
-This maintenance work can be done either in the cell or externally, whatever the preferred option might be. - 6.111.
-The programme of periodic maintenance, inspection and testing should be subject to periodic review, with account taken of operating experience.
-All such activities should be covered in an integrated manner by the management system, with account taken of manufacturers' recommendations. - 6.112.
-The standard and frequency of activities for periodic maintenance, inspection and tests should be such that the level of reliability and effectiveness is ensured and remains in accordance with the design assumptions and intent so that a consistently high level of safety is maintained throughout the lifetime of the spent fuel storage facility. - 6.113.
-Equally, the reliability and effectiveness of any component should not be significantly affected by the frequency of testing, which might result in premature wear and failure or induced maintenance errors, or which could cause unavailability to an unacceptable degree if the component is inoperative during maintenance and testing. - 6.114.
-If maintenance, inspection or testing of the spent fuel storage facility can be carried out only while certain equipment is in a shutdown state, the maintenance schedule should be drawn up accordingly. - 6.115.
+This maintenance work can be done either in the cell or externally, whatever the preferred option may be.

+6.111.
+The programme of periodic maintenance, inspection and testing should be subjected to periodic review, with account taken of operating experience.
+All such activities should be covered in an integrated manner by the management system, with account taken of manufacturers' recommendations.

+6.112.
+The standard and frequency of activities for periodic maintenance, inspection and tests should be such that the level of reliability and effectiveness is ensured and remains in accordance with the design assumptions and intent so that a consistently high level of safety is maintained throughout the lifetime of the spent fuel storage facility.

+6.113.
+Equally, the reliability and effectiveness of any component should not be significantly affected by the frequency of testing, which may result in premature wear and failure or induced maintenance errors, or which could cause unavailability to an unacceptable degree if the component is inoperative during maintenance and testing.

+6.114.
+If maintenance, inspection or testing of the spent fuel storage facility can be carried out only while certain equipment is in a shutdown state, the maintenance schedule should be drawn up accordingly.

+6.115.
 The maintenance, inspection and testing programme should take into account the structures, systems and components that are affected by the operational limits and conditions, as well as any regulatory requirements.
-Examples of structures, systems and components that might be included in a maintenance, inspection and testing programme are provided in Table 2. - 6.116.
+Examples of structures, systems and components that may be included in a maintenance, inspection and testing programme are provided in Table 2.

+6.116.
 Suitably qualified and experienced operating personnel should be deployed in the approval and implementation of the maintenance, inspection and testing programme and in the approval of associated working procedures and acceptance criteria.

+Operational radiation protection

+6.117.
+An operational radiation protection programme should be put in place that ensures that areas of the facility are classified according to the radiation levels and that access control is in place in accordance with the level of classification.
+It should cover the monitoring of radiation levels in the facility and should include provision to ensure that personnel working in the facility are provided with appropriate dosimetry.
+A programme of work planning should also be put in place to ensure that radiation exposure is kept as low as reasonably achievable.

+Characterization and acceptance of spent fuel

+Requirement 12 of GSR Part 5 (Ref.
+[1]): Radioactive waste acceptance criteria

+Waste packages and unpackaged waste that are accepted for processing, storage and/or disposal shall conform to criteria that are consistent with the safety case.